fsharpworks/fsharpworks.github.io/articles/six-years-of-teaching-fsharp.md

   this retrospective looks at some of the interesting developments in the course and the F# ecosystem more generally. banner1 : Six years ago, we run the first F# FastTrack course.
-To celebrate the anniversary, we are offering 25% off and I wanted to write a retrospective looking at some of the interesting developments in the course and the F# ecosystem more generally. banner2 : <a href="https://skillsmatter.com/courses/473"><i class="fa fa-globe"></i> Register via SkillsMatter</a> and use code F#-OCT2017.
+To celebrate the anniversary, we are offering 25% off the upcoming course and I also wanted to use this opportunity to reflect on some of the interesting developments in the course and the F# ecosystem more generally. banner2 : <a href="https://skillsmatter.com/courses/473"><i class="fa fa-globe"></i> Register via SkillsMatter</a> and use code F#-OCT2017.
 bannerImage: img4
 ---